dchlseo/Data-Science-Portfolio/Sentence-Labeling-BERT/README.md

 ## Project Overview

-This project focuses on analyzing the 'Ethics Justice' dataset using advanced natural language processing techniques.
+This project focuses on analyzing the 'Ethics Justice' ([data source](https://github.com/hendrycks/ethics)) dataset using advanced natural language processing techniques.
 The primary objective is to classify scenarios based on ethical considerations using a pre-trained DistilBERT model.
 The project involves data preparation, model training, validation, and evaluation phases, with an emphasis on understanding the nuances of ethical judgments in textual data.

 ## Code Structure